Specialties & Services

 Implanting a shunt doesn’t work for everyone, but some people do benefit from it.
 Getting prompt diagnosis and treatment helps improve your chances of a good outcome.

-What are the complications of normal pressure hydrocephalus?
+What are possible complications of normal pressure hydrocephalus?

 The complications of NPH include: